BattletechModders/ModTek/README.md

 ## macOS

 > **Warning**
-> UnityDoorstop should work on macOS but it wasn't tested yet in combination with ModTek.
+> UnityDoorstop should work on macOS but it wasn't yet tested in combination with ModTek.

+> **Note**
+> Use the following directory instead of the BATTLETECH directory for the installation instructions:
+> `~/Library/Application\ Support/Steam/steamapps/common/BATTLETECH/BattleTech.app/Contents/Resources/`

-The zip contains UnityDoorstop script `run.sh` and libraries to run the game with.
+The zip contains the UnityDoorstop script `run.sh` and libraries to run the game with.

 ### Obsolete